 The word “fellowship” has largely fallen out of use in our modern day English.
 It refers to not just a community of people together, but rather a community of people who are “companions” (fellow + ship).
 The church is called to be a diverse body of Christians (Galatians 3:28), brought into unity (Ephesians 4:4-5), despite our sin and differences, by the Holy Spirit.
 When we gather together, we come beneath the teaching of God’s Word, enjoy companionship with one another, and regularly remember Jesus through the Lord’s Supper (Acts 2:42).
-The idea of the church as a “fellowship,” i.e. the body of Christ (1 Corinthians 12:12), runs up and against the American spirit of individualism, only amplified throughout our current Covid-era.
+The idea of the church as a “fellowship,” i.e. the body of Christ (1 Corinthians 12:12), runs up and against the American spirit of individualism.
 Therefore, as the Scriptures say, we must not neglect to meet together (Hebrews 10:25) if we are to fulfill our calling to the “city on the hill” that Jesus asked us to be (Matthew 5:14-16).

 “WE DESIRE TO BE A GENEROUS CHURCH TOWARDS GOD, ONE ANOTHER, AND TO THE NEEDS OF THE CITY AROUND US”